mhusman123/Ecommerce-Website-Using-React/README.md

 </div>

-PrimeBrothers is a simple, responsive ecommerce frontend built with JavaScript (React) and Bootstrap.
+PrimeBrothers is a simple, responsive ecommerce frontend built with React and Bootstrap.
 It includes product listings, product details with recommendations, a cart powered by Redux, and a checkout summary using data from the Fake Store API.
-Prices are shown in Pakistani Rupees (RS) with a configurable conversion rate.

 ## About